 OK, so if you're turning to whole foods, which ones do you need?
-Well, the most important vitamins and minerals for boosting your immunity — and keeping that pesky cold at bay — include vitamins A, C and E, as well as zinc.
+Well, the most important vitamins and minerals for supporting your immunity include vitamins A, C and E, as well as zinc.

-So this cold and flu season, follow a balanced diet — filling each plate with produce, lean meats, dairy and healthy fats — and you will get what you need to keep your immune system strong and healthy.
-Nature provides!
+So during cold and flu season, follow a balanced diet — filling each plate with produce, lean meats, dairy and healthy fats — and you will get what you need to help keep your immune system strong.

 The expert: Abby Sauer, MPH, RD, is a registered dietitian specializing in adult nutrition and wellness at Abbott.

 Note: This column is for general educational and informational purposes only.
 The information and the opinions of the author expressed do not constitute medical advice.
 Speak to your medical professional if you need personal health advice.

 What You Can Do Now to Help Prevent the Flu Later

 Last flu season in the U.S., there were as many as 49 million estimated cases of influenza, causing around 940,000 hospitalizations and nearly 80,000 deaths.
 Those numbers might sound daunting, but there are steps you can take to help prevent the flu.
 To get ready for flu season, we spoke with two Abbott experts to answer the most frequently asked questions.
 Jennifer Williams, MPH, a nutrition research scientist specializing in hydration and Dr. Norman Moore, Ph.D., director of scientific affairs and infectious disease, discuss how to prevent stomach flu and influenza (flu), and how to recognize and treat it in the instances when you can't.